dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 ### Test the API

-The project template creates a values API.
-Call the Get method from a browser to verify that you can run the app locally.
+The project template creates a `values` API.
+Call the Get method from a browser to verify that the app runs locally.

 # [Visual Studio](#tab/visual-studio)

 Press Ctrl+F5 to run the app.
 Visual Studio launches a browser and navigates to `https://localhost:<port>/api/values`, where `<port>` is a randomly chosen port number.

+If you get a dialog box that asks if you should trust the IIS Express certificate, select **Yes**.
+In the **Security Warning** dialog that appears next, select **Yes**.

 # [Visual Studio Code](#tab/visual-studio-code)